Ensure essentials, follow guidelines, let there be no ambiguity: MHA in a stern note to states

 What does your child think about the coronavirus lockdown: Send us their thoughts

-Railways, airports, seaports and customer authorities have already been authorised to issue passes for their staff and contractual labour.
+Railways, airports, seaports and custom authorities have already been authorised to issue passes for their staff and contractual labour.
 This may be ensured.
 With regard to the issuance of passes to workers engaged in the manufacturing of permitted categories, governments are advised to issue passes on the basis of the authorisations issued by the companies or organisations, the MHA said.

 The MSMEs engaged in the manufacture of essential items such as wheat, flour, pulses and edible oils should be allowed to function freely.
 Warehouses, cold storages should be allowed to freely function without any hindrances, the MHA said.
 The warehouses of companies shall also be allowed to operate.